 - Automation: With tools that offer automation, you can move or delete files after transfer and delete or reset usernames and passwords after a predetermined number of days, all without lifting a finger.

 Signing up with third-party software is a must.
 I recommend SolarWinds Serv-U. These FTP and MFT tools help simplify file transfers, implement critical security protocols, and ensure even your largest files get where they need to go.

-Best Remote Support Software in 2020: If you’re looking for remote support software specifically, rather than file transfer functionality, this is the list for you.
-These are the best 2020 software options for remote troubleshooting, which is a must for most IT professionals these days.
+Best Remote Support Software: If you’re looking for remote support software specifically, rather than file transfer functionality, this is the list for you.
+These are the best software options for remote troubleshooting, which is a must for most IT professionals these days.